High-availability pairs in Google Cloud

 A Cloud Volumes ONTAP HA configuration synchronously replicates data between nodes, which consumes network bandwidth.
 As a result, you can expect the following performance in comparison to a single-node Cloud Volumes ONTAP configuration:

-For more details about Cloud Volumes ONTAP performance, see Performance.
+For more details about Cloud Volumes ONTAP performance, refer to Performance.

 Client access to storage